Registration / Re-registration

 After payment, if you do not have a UM student account, you will need to activate your student account (ENT) via a link sent to your personal email address; you will then be able to access all information related to your program (schedule, courses, etc.)

-You will then need to upload all supporting documents to your digital workspace via the "PJWEB" tab
+You will then need to upload all supporting documents to your digital learning platform via the “PJWEB” icon.

 Once your application has been approved, you will be able to print your enrollment certificate

-You will receive your student ID card at the orientation meeting
+You will receive your student ID card at the back-to-school meeting

 PASS